tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of the client avoids leaking information about the client's support for less secure versions of TLS that may be useful for an attacker, particularly if the client implements any TLS version fallback logic.
+In order to maximise backwards compatibility with clients, TLS servers MUST accept any value { 03, XX } for this version in a ClientHello.
 See {{backward-compatibility}} for more information regarding negotiations with endpoints supporting other versions.